Santa Fe Extension Master Gardener Edition, with Alexa Bradford and Christine Salem

 Alexa Bradford is a recent transplant to New Mexico from Texas, where she worked in corporate finance, and new Master Gardener.
 She brings a fresh eye and great enthusiasm to her producing and interviewing roles on the Garden Journal.
 In addition, Alexa produces and hosts a podcast Jubilation: From Work Life to the Rest of Your Life.

-With over 40 years in the garden, Christine has worked in print and digital media — including at Horticulture Magazine in Boston–her entire career.
-Christine moved to Santa Fe from New England where pretty much everything grows.
-After killing a shocking number of plants in her Santa Fe garden, she became a Master Gardener in 2010.
-Her passions are native plants, heritage grains, and seed sovereignty. firstname.lastname@example.org
+Christine Salem moved to Santa Fe from New England where pretty much everything grows.
+A lifelong gardener, she killed a shocking number of plants in her Santa Fe garden before she becoming a Master Gardener in 2010.
+Her passions are native plants, heritage grains, and seed sovereignty.
+She is retired from a career in print and digital media — including at Horticulture Magazine in Boston. firstname.lastname@example.org

 Carrie Core: Food, Farms & Friends/Soil Stories

 Carrie Core has been a long time advocate for healthy food and farms and has hosted and produced community radio programming for over a decade.
 From her days as a child exploring in her grandmother’s backyard garden in South Carolina trying to avoid “that big mean rooster,” to receiving a certification in organic and sustainable agriculture she has been adamant about her belief in the power of food to create community.
 She says one of the things that brings her great joy is watching a seed burst through the soil.